axelofwar/be_community_gamification/README.md

 ## NOTES

+### stream.py:

+The 3 primary areas for improvement are:
+1. Replace ssim image comparison logic with something more scalable and efficient
+2. Update all uses of nft-inspect API with our own methods
+3. Add rate limitng and websockets to API for more efficient fronend

+Standalone functions for testing individual operation can be found in `/standalone` and will continue to be fleshed out.

-### filtered_stream.py notes:
+### Table tracking:

-Currently if updated metrics are detected we are updating the entire existing data table.
-We may want to change this to only update the row for efficiency.
-Two primary files are:

-- `app.py` -> ui + discord + search_tweets() + gpt interaction
-- `utils/filtered_stream.py` -> stream for engagement metrics to db
-  > this and it's associated files are the current development focus.

-Other standalone functions for testing include:

-- `update_database.py` to update a specific tweet's metric data
-- `ui.py` to run standalone UI for discord + gpt interaction
-- `app.py` to run discord + gpt interaction E2E (ui commented - see config.yml)

-There are three user's currently identified in the tweet tracking logic of filtered_stream.py
+There are three user's currently identified in the tweet tracking logic of stream.py

 - `author` = originator of the tweet being tracked
 - `included` = the author of the tweet included (retweeted, quoted, replied to, mentioned, etc.)